 Luckily, there are multiple solutions to the potential challenges of implementing BYOD and CYOD policies—so companies can reap the benefits with less hassle.

-Advantages of BYOD and CYOD policies
+Benefits of BYOD and CYOD policies

-In the 2016 BYOD and Mobile Security Report, more than 800 cybersecurity professionals selected the main drivers and benefits of BYOD for their companies:
+In the 2016 BYOD and Mobile Security Report, more than 800 cybersecurity professionals selected the main drivers and benefits of BYOD policies for their companies:

 - Improved employee mobility (61%)